 The Office of Clinical Education and the Clerkship Coordinators will utilize KHSU-KansasCOM email as the primary means of communication.
 At times, cell phone or text communication may be utilized.
-However, for proper documentation, email communication is encouraged.
-Student's responsibilities include:
+However, email communication is encouraged for proper documentation.

+Student's communication responsibilities include: